Patrick-Dolan/dear-santa/README.md

 ## Description

-{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}
+A quiz site that will help you decide what you want for Christmas.

 ## Setup/Installation Requirements

 * Download or Clone the repo down to your computer.
-* Navigate into the "PROJECT-NAME" directory you just downloaded and open it with your terminal and code editor of choice of choice.
+* Navigate into the "dear-santa" directory you just downloaded and open it with your terminal and code editor of choice of choice.
 * type "npm install" in your terminal to install dependencies.
 * type "npm run start" to launch the program.